Wuemeli/gfn-linux/README.md

 - Removed unused Shortcuts (Will be added back in the future)

 ## 📑 Installation
 Go to the [Releases](https://github.com/Wuemeli/gfn-linux/releases) page and download the latest release.
-It ends with `.AppImage`.
-Make it executable and run it.
+You can then choose between the AppImage and the Deb Package.

 ## 👥 Credits
 Initial Codebase: [🔗 gfn-electron](https://github.com/hmlendea/gfn-electron)